apache/myfaces/README.md

 [![Build Status](https://travis-ci.org/apache/myfaces.svg?branch=master)](https://travis-ci.org/apache/myfaces)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Apache's implementation of the JavaServer Faces (JSF) and Jakarta Faces specification

 ## Branches

 ### Master

 Master / 2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
 The implementation of the old FacesEL (javax.faces.el.*) has been completely removed.
+It will be the base of the upcoming JSF 4.0.

 ### 3.0.x